A. Onyx Fujii, LCSW

 Therapist, Supervisor, Consultant & Facilitator

-I am a queer, non-binary, chronically ill, culturally Jewish, anti-Zionist, mixed race clinical social worker in private practice in Philadephia (on unceded Lenni-Lenape land).
+I am a queer, non-binary, chronically ill, mixed race clinical social worker in private practice in Philadephia (on unceded Lenni-Lenape land).
 Healing justice is at the core of my multidisciplinary practice where I offer trauma-informed, anti-oppressive psychotherapy, clinical supervision, and cultural humility facilitation and consultation; focusing on the intersections of gender, sexual orientation, race, chronic illness and disability.

 I received a Bachelor of Arts in Psychology and Creative Writing from Sarah Lawrence College in 2006 and a Masters of Social Work from Smith College School for Social Work in 2012.
 I completed training in Eye Movement and Desensitization from the EMDRIA Institute in 2018.
-In 2021, I became a co-founder and co-director of the Kintsugi Therapist Collective, a virtual community of therapists dedicated to embodied and liberatory visions of care.
 My professional practices and writing center the significance of identity, trauma, (in)visibility, and connection.
-I am committed to sustaining a social justice orientated business that aims to empower and liberate through compassion and understanding.

 PA LCSW License #: CW019008